 України ТЕХНІЧНИЙ РЕГЛАМЕНТ обмеження використання деяких небезпечних речовин в електричному та електронному обладнанні (від 3 грудня 2008 р.
 N 1057): Обладнання відповідає вимогам Технічного регламенту обмеження використання деяких небезпечних речовин в електричному та електронному обладнанні.

-Alcatel-Lucent branded products are designed and manufactured in accordance with Circular 30/2011/TT-BCT of Vietnam on the restriction of hazardous substances and maximum concentration levels of toxic substances allowed in homogeneous materials (except for the exceptions listed in this Circular).
+Alcatel-Lucent products are designed and manufactured in accordance with Vietnam’s Circular 30/2011/TT-BCT on the restriction of hazardous substances and maximum concentration levels of toxic substances allowed in homogeneous materials (except for the exceptions listed in the Circular).

 Công ty Alcatel-Lucent đảm bảo rằng rằng tất cả các sản phẩm mang nhãn hiệu Alcatel-Lucent được thiết kế và sản xuất phù hợp với Thông tư 30/2011/TT-BCT của Việt Nam về việc hạn chế các chất độc hại và nồng độ tối đa của chất độc cho phép trong các vật liệu đồng nhất (ngoại trừ các trường hợp miễn trừ được liệt kê trong Thông tư này).